pairing4good/java-learning-two/README.md

 ## Encapsulation
 - Encapsulation: Bundle the data and the methods that operate on the data in a single unit or Object
 - Pull out Employee class to encapsulate the values and wage calculation

+## Getters and Setters
+- *** Mosh added validation to a setter Employee.setBaseSalary.
+Figure out a simple way to not do that.